• Skip to primary navigation

 • Potatoes - Russet potatoes are best for a blended soup, but yukon gold potatoes can also work if you already have them on hand.

-• Salt & pepper - Lightly seasons your soup.
-If using a low sodium broth, add ¼ to ½ teaspoon of thyme, oregano, or basil to your soup before blending for flavor without requiring additional salt.
+• Seasoning - Regular broth adds a significant amount of flavor to the soup.
+If you're using a low sodium broth, add ¼ to ½ teaspoon of thyme, oregano, or basil to your soup before blending to make up for the lost flavor.

 • Milk - I used whole milk, but half & half or heavy cream can be used for a richer, thicker soup.